Jarzka/stylefy/README.md

 (stylefy/init {:use-caching? true
                :cache-options {:expires (* 1 60 60 24 7)}}) ; Cache is cleared after 7 days
 ```

+### localstorage origin

+If you run multiple stylefy apps on the same domain, they share the same localstorage cache.
+If you want every app to have its own cache, see: *multi-instance support*.

 ## Garden units and colors